You might be curious if Spam fits into a keto diet.1

 There are a variety of different ways to enjoy Spam, that will still fit into a keto meal plan.

-So while wondering how much weight can you lose on keto, someone can enjoy one of these tasty and easy-to-make recipes.
-Knowing that is Spam keto is a yes, it’s worth exploring different ways to enjoy Spam.
+So while wondering how much weight can be lost on keto diet, someone can enjoy one of these tasty and easy-to-make recipes.
+Knowing that Spam is keto-friendly, it’s worth exploring different ways to enjoy Spam.

 Keto-Approved Spam Fried Rice